+SPEAKER NOTES

-SPEAKER NOTES SLIDE 16 - AIRWAY SKILLS STATION
+SLIDE 16 - AIRWAY SKILLS STATION

-At this time we will break into skill stations to practice the following skills: - Recovery Position - Nasopharyngeal Airway (NPA) - One-Person Bag Valve Mask (BVM) / Two-Person BVM SLIDE 17 - SUMMARY Prompt identification of airway obstruction and treatment are critical and can be accomplished, in most cases, with simple maneuvers/interventions by a CLS in the TFC phase of care.
+At this time we will break into skill stations to practice the following skills:

+- Recovery Position

+- Nasopharyngeal Airway (NPA)

+- One-Person Bag Valve Mask (BVM)/Two-Person BVM

+SLIDE 17 - SUMMARY

+Prompt identification of airway obstruction and treatment are critical and can be accomplished, in most cases, with simple maneuvers/interventions by a CLS in the TFC phase of care.
-SLIDE 18 - CHECK ON LEARNING

-Ask questions of the learners, referring to key concepts from the module.
+CHECK ON LEARNING Why are casualties placed in the recovery position?
+What are the two methods that can be used to open an airway?
+How does an NPA provide an open (patent) airway?
+What is the best position for a conscious casualty that is breathing on their own?
+SLIDE 18 - CHECK ON LEARNING Ask questions of the learners, referring to key concepts from the module.
 Now for a check on learning.